Thailand Value Added Tax (VAT) Rates

 Standard-Rated VAT Transactions

-Standard-rated transactions are those that are subject to the statutory rate of VAT.
+Standard-rated transactions are those that are subject to the statutory rate (the rate prescribed in the VAT law).

-Whilst the statutory rate of VAT is prescribed in Thai VAT law as being 10%, it is permitted to be reduced by Royal Decrees, and except for a period of time from Aug 1997 to March 1999, successive Royal Decree have lowered the 10% statutory rate.
+Whilst the statutory rate of VAT is prescribed in VAT law as being 10%, it is permitted to be reduced by Royal Decrees, and except for a period of time from Aug 1997 to March 1999, successive Royal Decrees have been issued that lower the 10% statutory rate.
 The current rates of VAT for standard-rated transactions are as follows:

 * As prescribed in Royal Decree (No 592) issued on 14 September 2015.